Let the light of your sensitivity shine

 Those considered mad have always been the sensitives who cannot stand by and watch the vast deceit among humanity without becoming ill.
 They are the shadow of humanity in motion to remind us…to beckon us back.
 Start listening to the mad ones.

 Childhood neglect and abuse of all kinds change the body.
-This must be appreciated if we ever want to heal the human family.
+In order to heal the human family we must appreciate this.
 Those experiencing homelessness, the incarcerated, the “mentally ill”, so-called addicts etc. are all traumatized and have injured nervous systems.
 We’re participating in murder when we ignore this.

 More posts on Carl Jung and the The Red Book on Beyond Meds: